mandeepcodetechniq/iOS-game-Tutorial/README.md

 # iOS-game-Tutorial

-This will be a beginner's tutorial for making games on the iphone.
+This will be a beginner's tutorial for making games on the iPhone.
 Not all concepts will be explained in detail, so if you have anything you don't understand, don't worry, it's normal.

 So this is the story our game will have.
 We have an adventurer, who comes in contact with some alien insects and has to shoot them down or else she will die!
 This is what the main parts look like:
 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/newScreen1.png">

 ## First steps: Setting up
-Let's start from the start, click on xcode app, currently the latest one available on the app score is xcode 10.2.1 so make sure that is the one you have.
+Let's start from the start, click on Xcode app, currently, the latest one available on the app score is Xcode 10.2.1 so make sure that is the one you have.
 This should show up, click on create a new Xcode project

 <p float="center">
  <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/screen2.png" width="45%" height="45%">